 Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 If you have been working in one of the trades for a few years, you’ll want to look into becoming Red Seal certified.
-Red Seal certification is proof that you have the knowledge and skills to work at your trade at an advanced level that meets the trade standards across the country.
+Red Seal Endorsement is proof that you have the knowledge and skills to work at your trade at an advanced level that meets the trade standards across the country.
 It’s a nationally-recognized measure for skilled trades workers and the term Red Seal certified is acknowledged by both the trades themselves and consumers.

 Sometimes, a tradesperson comes to Canada with advanced skills in a trade but any certifications they had in their home country aren’t transferable when they immigrate.
 Other times, someone has been working in their job a long time and either didn’t think they could become certified or they simply didn’t get around to doing it.
 These situations happen regularly and for those reasons, there are ways to become Red Seal certified without having to undergo the apprentice process.